DADA: Driver Attention Prediction in Driving Accident Scenarios: Our Approach

-Conv-LSTM extends the LSTM by preserving the spatial details in predicting when learning the temporal dynamics, which contains the memory cell ${\bf{C}}_t$, hidden states ${\bf{H}}_t$ of time $t$ to control the memory update and the output of ${\bf{H}}_t$, and transfer the dynamics in temporal steps when inputting ${\bf{Z}}_t$ (Here, we omit the distinction for vision path and semantic path), respectively.
-Precisely, convLSTM is computed as follows:
+Conv-LSTM extends the LSTM by preserving the spatial details in predicting when learning the temporal features.
+It uses the memory cell ${\bf{C}}_t$ and the hidden state cell ${\bf{H}}_t$ of time $t$ (frame index in our case) to control the memory updating and the output of ${\bf{H}}_t$, and transfers the spatio-temporal scene features sequentially (Here, we omit the distinction for vision path and semantic path).
+Precisely, a ConvLSTM module is defined as:

+where ${\bf{Z}}_{1:t}$ is the input sequence up to time $t$, ${\bf{W}}_c$ is the weight parameter to be learned.
+The structure of ConvLSTM is defined as the following recursive formulations: